Antoniano1963/TSP-Solver-Analyze/README.md

 ![image-20220628225204325](README.assets/image-20220628225204325.png)

-<center style="color:#C0C0C0;">Solving performance of AM, GPN, GCN_NPEC trained with different training datasets.
-Among them, Obj is the optimal solution of the model, and Gap is the gap (percentage) between the optimal solution of the model and the historical optimal solution.
-Table2</center>
+<p align="center">Table2 Solving performance of AM, GPN, GCN_NPEC trained with different training datasets.
+Among them, Obj is the optimal solution of the model, and Gap is the gap (percentage) between the optimal solution of the model and the historical optimal solution.</p>

 #### Generalization Performance Test